lazarust/lazarust.github.io/site/blog/posts/Thoughts After Using Zed For A While.md

 ---
-draft: true
+draft: false
 date: 2024-10-08
 categories:
   - zed
   - ollama
 ---
-# Thoughts After Using Zed.dev For A While
+# Thoughts After Using Zed For A While

 For those who haven't heard of [Zed](Zed.dev): Zed is a lightweight code editor that, from their homepage, "designed for high-performance collaboration with humans and AI".
 I originally heard about Zed via [ThePrimeagen's](https://www.youtube.com/@ThePrimeagen) interview with Thorsten Ball, who is a engineer working for and on Zed.
 [Link to the interview](https://www.youtube.com/watch?v=8XweSqTYdMQ).